Bloodborne: Combat

+Weapons and combat style

-The player may only wield two melee weapons in the right hand and two secondary weapons in the left hand at one time.
+The player may only wield one of two melee weapons equipped to the right hand and one of two secondary weapons equipped to the left hand at any one time.
+It is easy however to switch between the two weapons equipped to each hand, such that this can be done during combat.

 Most melee weapons, called Trick Weapons, can transform into an alternate state; each state encourages a different approach to combat.
 With most Trick Weapons, one state is usually a slower, larger weapon that deals heavier damage per hit, while the other state is smaller, faster, and deals its damage in hit streaks.
 Certain weapons are wielded in both hands after transforming, meaning the left hand secondary weapon cannot be used.
 For example, the Hunter Axe in its initial state is wielded with one hand and can be used to dispatch enemies in cramped areas quickly; when transformed into its secondary state, it becomes an extended two-handed weapon more suited for crowd control.

 The player's main secondary weapon is a firearm; the firearm, usually a pistol, can be used in a traditional sense, as well as a way to stun enemies.
 When an enemy is stunned, the player can perform a Visceral attack; Visceral attacks cause a large amount of damage in one hit and can also be performed after the player strikes an enemy from behind with a charged attack.

-Other secondary weapons include torches, cannons, and shields, while other main melee weapons include a hammers, swords, two-handed gun-spears or swords, which serve as melee and ranged weapons, a whip, a scythe, and a wheel.
+Other secondary weapons include torches, cannons, and shields, while other main melee weapons include hammers, swords, two-handed gun spears or swords, which serve as melee and ranged weapons, a whip, a scythe, and a wheel.

+Weapons may be altered or upgraded with Blood Gems.

 The player can carry other offensive weapons, such as Molotov cocktails, throwing knives, and pebbles.